zerothi/sisl/docs/visualization/index.rst

 allows for the user to **extend the visualizing options** quite simply without modifying ``sisl``'s internal code.

 The framework started as a GUI, but then evolved to make it usable by ``sisl`` users directly.
-Therefore, it can serve as a very robust (highly tested) and featureful **backend to integrate visualizations into graphical interfaces**.
+Therefore, it can serve as a very robust (highly tested) and feature full **backend to integrate visualizations into graphical interfaces**.
 An example of this is `the sisl-gui package <https://pypi.org/project/sisl-gui/>`_.

 Basic Tutorials